 The drawers are fab for keeping art supplies in- they are wipe-clean so it doesn’t matter if paint spills or splatters on them, and they are small enough to separate things like playdoh or clay, sewing kits, glue and paint, craft kits, paper, etc (you can also get medium and large boxes for bigger resources).
 Altogether in our house we have four of the cubed units (three 2 x 4 and one 2 x 2 which also doubles up as a shelf for a couple of candles and a vase at the bottom of our stairs) and two of the drawer units– we hardly notice them though as they are neutral, you can’t see the stuff inside them and they fit neatly into corners of the room and against the walls.
 You can also get the drawer units as smaller storage combinations and use the top as a base for playing LEGOs etc.

-- Pick a few toys or resources and have a good amount of them, rather than loads of little bits.
+- Pick a few toys / resources and have a good amount of them, rather than loads of little bits.
 This means that kids can really get stuck into something instead of being overwhelmed by choice- studies have found that children get choice paralysis which is why you might hear children complain that they are bored despite being surrounded by toys!
 The other reason we do this is so that when the kids get into something they can really go deep with it; for example we invested in a lot of LEGO (around 30kg) which means that when we get it out (everrrrry day) the kids can go all out and build huge cities, fairgrounds, robots, whatever- instead of putting together a couple of small models and having their ideas interrupted by lack of resources.
 (I would recommend this LEGO starter kit as it has bricks as well as wheels, doorframes etc so it gives children a good base for exploration).
-We did the same thing with Playmobil (it travels really well!), Scheich animal figures (the most anatomically accurate animal toys and they’re pretty much unbreakable), wooden train tracks, science kits, puzzles, art and crafts supplies, dressing up (this wooden costume trolley makes outfits super neat and accessible) and books- a decent amount of each so that when the children make the choice to play they can really get into it instead of hopping from one thing to another and losing interest.
+We did the same thing with Playmobil (it travels really well and we’ve highlighted it in our post about our favourite travel toys!), Scheich animal figures (the most anatomically accurate animal toys and they’re pretty much unbreakable), wooden train tracks, science kits, puzzles, art and crafts supplies, dressing up (this wooden costume trolley makes outfits super neat and accessible) and books- a decent amount of each so that when the children make the choice to play they can really get into it instead of hopping from one thing to another and losing interest.
 That might seem like a lot of toys but our kids are at home more than school kids so we need resources- what we don’t buy are cheap quick-use plastic toys or ones that do things ‘for kids’ like flashing musical toys where there is very little input from the child (this kind of thing– it’s sold as ‘educational’ but it’s tat).
 Kids quickly get bored of these, they have little developmental benefit and they are terrible for the environment so I choose things that I know I will keep for grandkids after my children have finished with them!

 - Strew (read about how to strew here).
 Each morning I choose three things to get out for the kids according to what I think they might like, and I strew them around for them to pick up as and when they feel like it.
 This means they have something to start after they have breakfast, it discourages them from starting their day watching TV or on iPads (please read my post on why we don’t limit screen time here- we think digital devices are a valuable resource but that they should be chosen consciously and positively, not mindlessly or from lack of something else to do) and I get to feel like a prepared, ready-for-the-day, all round winning at life homeschool parent.
 Kind of.
 If the kids haven’t engaged with what I’ve strewn by early afternoon I pop them away and make other suggestions of things to do (although usually we will have gone out by then or they will have found other activities).